BeatBrackerz/Arrival/.github/pull_request_template.md

 <!--
 Please include any relevant screenshots or screen recordings that will assist reviewers and future readers.
-If you need help visually verifying the change, please leave a comment and ping a GitLab reviewer, maintainer, or MR coach.
+If you need help visually verifying the change, please leave a comment and ping a Github reviewer, maintainer, or PR coach.
 -->

 ## How to set up and validate locally